mentaljam/rollup-plugin-html2/README.md

 An array of additional files that will be injected to the output HTML document.
 Only CSS and JS files are accepted.
 The optional `type` property points which type of file is injected.
 If type is `undefined` then it is detected based on the file extension.
-The `pos` property points when the file is inserted: before processing the budnled files or after.
+The `pos` property points when the file is inserted: before processing the bundled files or after.
+The optional `crossorigin` property points whether to place the CORS attribute to the generated tag.

 ##### Example